An Overview of our COVID-19 Preparedness Plan (September 1, 2021 version):

-On June 17, 2021, ULCH updated its health and safety policy on COVID-19 procedures.
-We seek to offer guidance about how our faith community is responding as restrictions lessen and yet we seek to offer care and concern for one another.
-This policy was updated in June 2020, August 2020, April 2021 and now, again, in June 2021.
+On September 1, 2021, University Lutheran Church of Hope updated our COVID-19 Preparedness Plan.
+We seek to offer guidance about how our faith community is responding as restrictions lessen and yet care and concern for one another are still essential.
+This policy was updated in March, May, June and August of 2020, and April, June and now, again, in September of 2021.
 Link HERE for the updated COVID-19 Preparedness Plan.

-- COVID-19 affects some communities (communities of color) and some demographics (for instance, our eldest, those with some underlying health issues) disproportionately.
-Our slower and careful approach honors these experiences as real and seeks to avoid pushing people into potentially unhealthy spaces.
+- COVID-19 (and particularly the Delta variant) affects some communities and some demographics disproportionately.
+Our youngest aren’t yet able to be vaccinated and those with underlying health issues are especially at risk.
+Our slower and careful approach honors these varied experiences as real and seeks to avoid pushing people into potentially unhealthy spaces.

-- Please, if you are sick, do not come to the church building or church gatherings.
+- Please, if you are sick, do not come to the church building or to church gatherings.

-- Wash hands regularly and honor the 6 foot social distancing guidelines.
+- Wash hands regularly and honor social distancing and one another’s comfort.